-I’m not sure if this tourte is Italian in origin or a tribute to Italy via the French, or just Michel Richard, since the layers, yellow representing white (what white food is better than whole eggs?
-I rest my case) pretty much correspond to the colors of the Italian flag, and Milanese is well..from Milan.
+I’m not sure if this tourte is Italian in origin or a tribute to Italy via the French, or just Michel Richard, since the layers, yellow representing white (what white – ish food is better than light and fluffy scrambled whole eggs?) pretty much correspond to the colors of the Italian flag.
+Milanese is well..from Milan.

 Although this Tourte Milanese looks difficult, it isn’t.
-You cook eggs and spinach, and roast red bell peppers.
-The rest is rolling out dough and layering ham and cheese along with the three, and that’s it - unless you feel the need to butcher a pig and make cheese.
-It makes a beautiful brunch main dish, or anytime main dish.
-Switch out some of the ingredients for ingredients you like.
-For instance, broccoli instead of spinach, turkey instead of ham, cheddar cheese instead of swiss.
+You cook eggs and spinach and roast red bell peppers.
+The rest is rolling out dough and layering ham and cheese along with the three, and that’s it – unless you feel the need to butcher a pig and make cheese.
+It makes a beautiful brunch treat or anytime main dish.
+Switch out some of the ingredients for ingredients you like – for instance, broccoli instead of spinach, turkey instead of ham, cheddar cheese instead of swiss.
 Endless possibilities.

 Oh, the 10 eggs?
 Remember, this serves anywhere from 4 to 8 people, depending on the size of the slices.
 That’s two or less eggs per person.
 It sounds much worse than it actually is.

 1 pound puff pastry, chilled - homemade or store bought.
 If using store bought, roll both sheets together for 1 lb, then cut off a 1/4 lb for the top of the torte.
 Use any scraps to cut out designs for the top, if desired.